nelsonmorais/azure-iot/README.md

 - `reference-files\`
   - `install-iotedg.sh`: Script with the basic steps needed to install Azure IoT Edge daemon on a Lunix based device
   - `sample-config.yaml`: Sample file of the IoTEdge device configuration
+- `resources\`
+  - `Resources-diagram.vsdx`: Viso with the resources diagram
+  - `Resources-diagram.png`: Image with the resources diagram to be used on this file

 ## VNets configuration
 VNet: IT - Informational Technology